jiforcen/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]
 ![alt text][image3]

-This third methods are applied one aditional image is needed for image augmentation.
+This third methods are applied in each aditional image of image augmentation.
 Variation in each step is randomly selected.
-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+After this process 49973 images are fed tho the neural network.
+Images are randomly shuffled, 80% for the data set and 20% to the validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+In the trainning process 50 epochs were executed and 256 images per batch to feed the model.
+As we can see in the image of "model mean squared error loss", error loss in model with 50 epochs is stablished.
+Also in the videos atached we can see how car drives in both tracks.